aminkt/interview-parking/README.md

 2. Run `docker compose up -d`

 When you run the command `composer install`, all dependencies and libraries that are required for the project will be installed automatically.
-Additionally, there is a composer post command script in place which sets up the application for the first time.
+Additionally, there is a composer `post-install-cmd` command in place which sets up the application for the first time.
 This means that you don't have to worry about any manual setup processes.

 Furthermore, when you run the `docker compose up` command for the first time, the `composer update` command will be